content-left-bg.png

 P&C Associations

-• Ensure that all parents are notified at least one month in advance of meetings where the SRS is to be discussed.
+• Ensure that all parents/carers are notified at least one month in advance of meetings where the SRS will be discussed.

-• Decide whether to support the school’s application to offer a SRS other than in accordance with this procedure (see process step 2).
+• Decide whether to support the school’s application to offer an SRS other than in accordance with this procedure (see process step 2).

 • Decide whether to endorse SRS inclusions and fees annually (see process step 5).